These funny mind blowing questions will have you scratching your head and thinking long into the night about the answers!

 - What will be the ultimate fate of the universe?

-6. If you could get all your organs and body parts replaced, at what point do you stop being you?
+- If you could get all your organs and body parts replaced, at what point do you stop being yourself?

 You might also like: